A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Unsupervised Learning

-\subsection{Learning language from speech}
+Since concepts of causation and how they may be learned have been the subject of much research and discussion by, for example, Judea Pearl \cite{pearl_2000,pearl_mackenzie_2018}, it will not be possible here to do more than make a few tentative remarks and suggestions.

+In view of the versatility of the SP System in aspects of intelligence and in the representation of knowledge (\ref{sp_distinctive_features_advantages_appendix}), and in view of the central role of information compression in the workings of the SP System (\ref{icmup_appendix} and \ref{multiple_alignments_appendix}), it seems likely that information compression will also have an important explanatory role in the representation and learning of causal relations.

+Although superficially there may seem to be little in common between information compression and causal relations, the connection may make more sense in the light of the intimate connection that is known to exist between information compression and concepts of correlation, inference, and probability (\ref{correlation_inference_probability_appendix}).

+But it is well known that finding a correlation between two things, such as smoking and cancer, is not the same as demonstrating a causal relation.
+A useful example in this connection is that two radios, R1 and R2, that are tuned to the same transmitter, T, will produce sounds that are perfectly correlated, but it is clear that neither radio has a causal connection with the other.
+Of course, it is T which is the real driver of both R1 and R2.

+Examples like these seem, superficially, to invalidate any scheme that attempts to explain the learning and representation of causal relations in terms of correlation and closely-related concepts of information compression.

+But: a full understanding of the relationships amongst T, R1, and R2 may be regarded as a `deeper' understanding than one that merely sees the correlation between R1 and R2; and that intuitive concept of `depth' of understanding may turn out to be expressible in terms of levels of information compression; then, it may prove feasible in the SP System to learn causal relations via information compression, in much the same way that other kinds of knowledge may be learned via compression of information.

+\subsection{Learning Language From Speech}

-Although children learn their first language or languages by hearing people talk, we have left that kind of learning to last because it is more challenging than, for example, learning grammars from text.
+Although, to a large extent, children learn their first language or languages by hearing people talk, learning a language via speech has in this paper been left to last because it is more challenging than, for example, learning grammars from text.

 The main reason for the difficulty is uncertainties about the discovery of low-level features in speech, as discussed in Section \ref{low_level_features_in_speech_and_vision_section}.
 Solutions in that area will facilitate the learning of language from speech.